Mindful support for people in motion

 I Work Well With

-Dreamers.
 Helpers.
 Creatives.
+Endurance Athletes.
 Injured Athletes.
 Athletes in transition.
-New therapists.
+Therapists.
 Entrepreneurs.
 Healthcare workers.
-Storytellers.
 First responders.
 People grieving.
-People grieving a pet.
+People in high-pressure professions.
 People who feel home in the mountains.
-People struggling with anxiety or overwhelm.
-People who are experiencing chronic pain, or mind body symptoms.
 People who want to untie achievement from worth.
-People longing for more peace and presence.
 People in midlife.
 People wading through uncertainty and existential questions.
-People hoping to express themselves more fully.
+People wanting to express themselves more fully.

 Injury & Chronic Pain